NiryoRobotics/ned_ros/sphinx_doc/source/stack/high_level/niryo_robot_led_ring.rst

       - Message type
       - Description
    *  - ``set_user_animation``
-      - :ref:`LedUser<LedUser (Service)>`
+      - :ref:`LEDUser<LEDUser (Service)>`
-      - | Allow user to control the Led Ring, with implemented animations.
+      - | Allows the user to control the LED Ring, with implemented animations.
 A new request
         | will **interrupt** the previous one, if still playing.
 Depending on the ``wait`` boolean field
         | and the ``iterations`` field of the request, the service will either **answer immediately** after
         | launching the animation, or **wait for the animation to finish** to answer.

-Publishers - Led Ring
+Publishers - LED Ring
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. list-table:: Led Ring Package publishers
+.. list-table:: LED Ring Package publishers
    :header-rows: 1
    :widths: auto
    :stub-columns: 0